Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Introduction

 In this work, we consider three main classes of preconditioners and construct one for each class, namely, one block diagonal, one block triangular, and one constraint preconditioner.
-In comparison to available literature, we developed preconditioners not only for the Beavers--Joseph--Saffman interface condition, but also for the more general Beavers--Joseph coupling condition on the tangential velocity.
-Besides establishing spectral bounds for the preconditioned systems, we prove the norm- and field-of-values (FOV) equivalence for the constructed preconditioners extending our previous work~\cite{strohbeck2023robust}, where we provided only numerical results and considered other coupling conditions for the Stokes--Darcy problem.
-FOV theory~\cite{Benzi_21, Loghin_Wathen_04} states that the convergence of the GMRES method is then independent of the grid width.
-In addition, the robustness of preconditioners is desired such that the choice of the physical parameters does not influence the convergence~\cite{Rodrigo-et-al-23, Antonietti-et-al-20, Boon-et-al-22, Budia_Hu_21, Budia_etal_2022}.
+In contrast to the work available in the literature, we develop preconditioners not only for the Beavers--Joseph--Saffman interface condition, but also for the more general Beavers--Joseph coupling condition on the tangential velocity.

+In this paper, we conduct spectral analysis for the preconditioned systems extending our previous work~\cite{strohbeck2023robust}, where we provided only numerical simulation results and considered other coupling conditions for the Stokes--Darcy problem.
+For the convergence of the GMRES method, evaluating the spectrum is not always sufficient~\cite{Greenbaum_etal_96}.
+Therefore, the field-of-values analysis is needed~\cite{Benzi_21,Loghin_Wathen_04}.
+It yields estimates on the residual and guarantees the GMRES convergence independent of the grid width.
+Such analysis is beyond the scope of this work and forms the basis of a subsequent manuscript.

 The direct use of the exact preconditioners is computationally expensive.
-Thus, accurate and easily invertible approximations of preconditioners are required, e.g.~\cite{Benzi_etal_05,Rozloznik,Saad_03}.
-In this work, we therefore present also inexact variants of the constructed preconditioners and illustrate their robustness and efficiency in numerical experiments.
+Thus, accurate and easily invertible approximations are required, e.g.~\cite{Benzi_etal_05,Rozloznik,Saad_03}.
+In this work, we therefore present also inexact variants of the constructed preconditioners.
+Moreover, robust preconditioners are desired such that the choice of the physical parameters does not significantly influence the convergence~\cite{Rodrigo-et-al-23,Antonietti-et-al-20,Boon-et-al-22,Budia_Hu_21,Budia_etal_2022}.
+We illustrate the robustness and efficiency of the developed preconditioners in numerical experiments.

 The paper is structured as follows.
-In \cref{sec:model-formulation}, we present the coupled Stokes--Darcy problems with two sets of interface conditions and introduce the corresponding discrete systems.
-In \cref{sec:preconditioners}, we develop three preconditioners and propose their efficient inexact variants.
-We provide spectral and field-of-values analysis of the preconditioned systems in \cref{sec:analysis}.
-To demonstrate efficiency and robustness of the constructed preconditioners, numerical experiments are conducted in \cref{sec:numerical-results}.
-In \cref{sec:conclusions}, we summarise the obtained results and present possible extensions of this work.
-Some useful definitions and results are provided in \cref{sec:appendix}.
+In section~\ref{sec:model-formulation}, we present the coupled Stokes--Darcy problems with two sets of interface conditions and introduce the corresponding discrete systems.
+In section~\ref{sec:preconditioners}, we develop three preconditioners and propose their efficient inexact variants.
+We provide spectral analysis of the preconditioned systems in section~\ref{sec:spectral-analysis}.
+To demonstrate efficiency and robustness of the constructed preconditioners, numerical experiments are conducted in section~\ref{sec:numerical-results}.
+In section~\ref{sec:conclusions}, we summarise the obtained results and present possible extensions of this work.

 \enlargethispage{0.85cm}